Timeweb

 All reports are considered on a case-by-case basis with regard to the severity of the discovered vulnerability and the criticality of the affected system.

-Vulnerabilities | Reward |
+| Vulnerabilities | Reward |

-Remote code execution (RCE) | up to ₽200,000 |
+| Remote code execution (RCE) | Up to ₽200,000 |

-SQL injection with access to critical data | up to ₽150,000 |
+| SQL injection with access to critical data | Up to ₽150,000 |

-SQL injection | up to ₽50,000 |
+| SQL injection | Up to ₽50,000 |

-Blind SSRF | up to ₽50,000 |
+| Blind SSRF | Up to ₽25,000 |

-Server-side vulnerability with disclosure of sensitive information (IDORs) | ₽10,000–₽75,000 |
+| Server-side vulnerability with disclosure of sensitive information (IDOR) | ₽10,000–₽75,000 |

-Stored XSS | ₽10,000–₽20,000 |
+| Stored XSS | ₽10,000–₽20,000 |

-XSS, except for Self-XSS | ₽5,000–₽10,000 |
+| XSS, except for Self-XSS | ₽5,000–₽10,000 |

-Business logic errors | on a case-by-case basis |
+| Business logic errors | On a case-by-case basis |

-Other confirmed vulnerabilities | on a case-by-case basis |
+| Other confirmed vulnerabilities | On a case-by-case basis |

 Additional information on rewards

 We understand that each vulnerability is unique and may have an unexpected impact on security and business operations.
-The reward amounts listed in the table are based on our general guidelines, but if you identify a particularly serious vulnerability, the reward amount may be significantly increased.
+The reward amounts listed in the table are based on our general guidelines, but if you identify a particularly severe vulnerability, the reward amount may be significantly increased.

-Any other scenarios that pose major risks to data, infrastructure, or users
+- Any other scenarios that pose major risks to data, infrastructure, or users

 How long does it take to check your report?